TurtleNeet/ATC-Project-AWSBucket/README.md

 Instructions:
 1) Create an S3 bucket on AWS
 2) Modify login credentials inside go.mod
-3) Upload information from any folder on your computer
+3) Upload information from any folder on your computer using the code as a guide

-Optional: Create folders isolate the files
+Optional: Create folders isolate the files like I did
+- main folder for the others (myAWSBucketName)
 - channel (contains channel.go & runS3)
 - findir (contains findir.go)
 - fthash (contains fthash.go)